jankojjs/react-static-prerender/README.md

       outDir: "static-pages",
       serveDir: "build",
       flatOutput: false, // Optional: true for about.html, false for about/index.html
-      buildCommand: "npm run build" // Default, can be omitted };
+      buildCommand: "npm run build", // Default, can be omitted
+      skipPrerenderSelector: '[data-skip-prerender]', // Optional: elements to skip during prerender
+      viewport: { width: 1200, height: 800 } // Optional, can be omitted
+    };
     ```